bulletmark/debugpy-run/README.md

 global/venv installed "debugpy".

 positional arguments:
   program              python program to execute and debug args                 remaining arguments to debug

 options:
-  -h, --help            show this help message and exit --listen              listen on given port, default=True -C, --connect         connect to given port rather than listen -W, --no-wait         do not wait on listen for client, start immediately -p PORT, --port PORT  [host:]port to use, default=5678 -E, --no-extension    don't use the debugpy bundled in the extension -A, --no-app          don't use the debugpy bundled in this app -r, --run-on-error    re-run program/module even on error --log-to PATH         log to given path --log-to-stderr       log to stderr
+  -h, --help           show this help message and exit --listen             listen on given port, default=True -C, --connect        connect to given port rather than listen -W, --no-wait        do not wait on listen for client, start immediately -p, --port PORT      [host:]port to use, default=5678 -E, --no-extension   don't use the debugpy bundled in the extension -r, --run-on-error   re-run program/module even on error --log-to PATH        log to given path --log-to-stderr      log to stderr
-  -m MODULE, --module MODULE
-                        python module to execute and debug -c CODE, --code CODE  python code to execute and debug --pid PID             python pid to attach and debug -V, --version         output debugpy path and version
+  -m, --module MODULE  python module to execute and debug -c, --code CODE      python code to execute and debug --pid PID            python pid to attach and debug -V, --version        output debugpy path and version
 ```

 ## License